fable-compiler/Fable/docs/source/blog/Introducing-1-0-beta.md

 Still XML, not a fancy modern markup language, but with a glance we can see now our list of files, references and CLI tools, that can be easily edited without fear to break anything in the build.
 Did I say CLI tools?
 Yes, in addition to project and [nuget](https://www.nuget.org/) references, the dotnet SDK accepts references for CLI tools.
 And this is how Fable will be distributed now, **no more npm's fable-compiler**.
 With a project file such as the one above after running `dotnet restore` we will be able to run Fable commands (from the project directory) prefixing them with `dotnet fable`.
 For example to start the Fable server you just need to type: `dotnet fable start`.

 > At the moment, the only editor that supports the new .fsproj format is [Ionide](http://ionide.io/) so you may need to wait a bit until it's supported in other IDEs.
-In principle, Fable 1.0 should still be compatible with the old format, but this has not been tested as the focus will now be in the new .fsproj.
-If you're interested please give it a try and let me know how it goes.
+Also, if you have problems with Ionide recognizing the project references, try setting the environment variable `UseCommonOutputDirectory` to `true`.

 But what is that Fable server?
 Keep on reading to find the answer!